UrbanSam/react-native-firebase-dynamiclink-example/README.md

 # react-native-firebase-dynamiclink
-Integrate Firebase Invite and Receive Dynamic Link for React Native.
+Example of integrating Firebase Dynamic Link for React Native.